Canon 80D vs Pentax K-3 II

 The Canon EOS 80D and the Pentax K-3 II are two enthusiast cameras that were announced, respectively, in February 2016 and April 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Pentax provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Pentax provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 80D vs Pentax K-3 II

-An illustration of the physical size and weight of the Canon 80D and the Pentax K-3 II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Canon 80D and the Pentax K-3 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 80D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is notably smaller (10 percent) than the Canon 80D.
 However, the K-3 II is markedly heavier (10 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.